eclipse-cdt/cdt/FAQ/README.md

 LLDB path manually in the debug configuration and/or you need to reset the preferences to defaults (if it was modified).

-  - Windows
+  - Microsoft Windows

 Debugging on Windows with LLDB is not as mature at this moment and still very much in progress.
-This is very likely to improve in the future versions of LLDB (and CDT).

 The lldb-mi tool may be installed using the MSYS2 package manager.
 Install MSYS2 by following instructions on the